eosnetworkfoundation/docs/docs/40_node-operation/10_getting-started/40_peering.md

 ## What is Peering?

 Peering allows EOS nodes to propagate and synchronize the distributed blockchain state by receiving and relaying blocks and/or transactions to other nodes.
 Any node that is configured to send and receive data in a peer-to-peer fashion is considered a "peer".
-This adds redundancy and allows for faster response times to client queries and requests.
+This adds redundancy and allows for faster response times to client queries and node requests.
 Therefore, peering is key to the decentralized operation and incremental growth of the EOS blockchain.

-> ℹ️ Peering is enabled through the EOS peer-to-peer (p2p) network protocol and it is what makes possible the blockchain's decentralized operation.
+> ℹ️ Peering is enabled through the EOS peer-to-peer (p2p) network protocol and it is what makes possible the decentralized operation of the blockchain.

-## Why you need nodes/peers
+## Why you need nodes/peers?

 In the EOS blockchain, nodes can be configured to operate in different ways.
-It is this flexibility in having nodes serve various roles which allows for a more distributed load and a smoother blockchain experience to the end user.
+It is this flexibility in having nodes serve distinct roles which allows for a more distributed load and a smoother blockchain experience to the end user.
 Some of the node types in EOS include, but are not limited to:

 * **Producing Nodes**: produce blocks to be added to the chain
 * **Relay Nodes**: validate/relay blocks and/or transactions